3 reasons to install software patches

 2. Better performance

 Are you having issues with a particular piece of software that does not function as it should?
-Check the manufacturer’s website to see if they’ve issued an update for that program.
+Check the manufacturer’s website to see if they’ve issued a software patch for that program.
 This could very well be the answer to your problems.

 3. Enhanced security

-Patches are designed to protect against security holes you may not even be aware of, such as zero-day vulnerabilities and system backdoors.
+Software patches are designed to protect against threatware you may not even be aware of, such as zero-day vulnerabilities and system backdoors.
+Keeping your systems updated may help prevent a data breach.
 We can’t stress how important these updates are to maintaining a safe and secure experience as a computer user.

-One way around this is to enable automatic updates on your machine.
-Windows 10 offers users the ability to schedule updates and patches for specific dates and/or times.
-This means you can have your PC update itself when you aren't using it.
+One way around this is to enable your machine to automatically download and install software patches.
+Windows 10 offers users the ability to schedule updates and software patches for specific dates and/or times.
+This means you can have your PC download software patches when you aren't using it.